 The Worked All Ireland Awards Scheme

 The Worked all Ireland Awards are available to Amateur Radio Operators and SWLs throughout the World.
-The Award, which is sponsored and managed by the Galway VHF Group on behalf of the Irish Radio Transmitters Society, is available for working EI/GI Grid Squares, Counties and Islands.
+The Award is available for working EI/GI Grid Squares, Counties and Islands.
 The Award book was compiled and checked by Steve Wright EI5DD, and Tom Rea EI2GP, and is based on extensive work carried out, in the early 1970s, by the late Paddy McGill, GM3MTH and by David Jones GI3KVD.

 - To promote friendship through Amateur Radio